Flashcards-makers/flashcards/README.md

 ## Services

 - **mail**:
-  Java Spring service that sends activation emails when a user registers successfully.
+  It's a service written in Java and Spring Framework.
+It listens for messages sent by the service to the queue and sends an activation email if the user has registered correctly.

 - **db**:
-  Stores Liquibase changelogs for database migrations.
+  This is the service where changelogs for the Liquibase tool are stored.

 - **service**:
-  Main application written in Java using Spring WebFlux for reactive programming.
+  This is the main application written in Java and Spring Framework.
+It uses the Spring Webflux reactive programming library.

 - **auth**:
-  Handles user registration and authorization.
-Sends messages to the queue for the mail service to trigger email notifications.
+  This is a service that deals with user authorization and registration, after correct registration sends a message to the queue to send an email through the mail service

 ## Getting Started